KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The digiKam MacOS PKG is Started And Ready to Install
+    The digiKam macOS PKG is Started And Ready to Install

 .. _configuration_requirements: